chaoss/grimoirelab/README.md

 GrimoireLab is a [CHAOSS](https://chaoss.community) project.

+There are also some [components built by the GrimoreLab community](community_components.md), which can be useful for you.

 ## Contents of this repository

 This repository is for stuff relevant to GrimoireLab as a whole.
 For example: